Over a year ago, life gave us a chance to make some major memories.

 We had earlier flown to Texas during the finalizing stages, so when my husband presented the idea of a “Family Road Trip”, I was all in.

 We could have taken this journey in two days but decided to make it a memorable trip and enjoy all the National Parks and other major attractions on the way.
+This would be our ultimate road trip 🙂

 We drove through Nevada, Utah, Arizona, and New Mexico before finally reaching Texas.
 If we had a day or two extra we would have added Colorado to our road trip too but that did not happen.

-The organizing, planning, debating, bargaining, finalizing calls for a separate blog but for now sit back and enjoy the road trip with us.
+The organizing, planning, debating, bargaining, and finalizing calls for a separate blog but for now sit back and enjoy the road trip with us.

 Day-1: SIMI VALLEY, CALIFORNIA – ST.GEORGE, UTAH